Entries

 Most recent additions first.

-- 21 February 1835: The Spectator summarises the respective preoccupations of Leeds’ Tory and Whig establishments – partying, and preventing implementation of the child labour provisions of the Factory Act
+- 21 February 1835: The Spectator sketches the preoccupations of Leeds’ Tory and Whig establishments – respectively, partying, and preventing implementation of the child labour provisions of the Factory Act

 - 20 August 1852: Leeds unveils a statue modelled by someone believed to resemble Robert Peel (RIP)